bhongy/react-webpack-setup-examples/README.md

 I am not an expert in webpack.
 There is a lot about webpack that I don't understand but I hope this can help others find solutions of the same problems that I had.

 I also hope that this could be a place for me to collaborate and exchange knowledge with other engineers in regards to webpack setup for React apps.

-## Philosophy

-**Easy to understand**

-It is the design decision to write out webpack configs and minimize logics involved in preparing the configs for different environments.
-We have a one-to-one relationship between types of builds and webpack config files.

-The decision was made in order to keep the complexity low.
-When someone new to this project reads the configs, they do not need to understand special logics (e.g. conditionals, merges) to prepare the resulting configs.

-It is a trade-off because, by doing so, we sacrifice DRY-ness, which could prevent such scenarios as the setup between environments are slightly (and subtlely) out-of-sync.

-DRY-ness helps with maintainability and is important when the configs changes often and/or by different developers.
-As the goal of this project is sharing knowledge, I decided to keep it easy to understand.
-In fact, as we have only a few devs working on each app at my work, we are migrating our configs toward this more explicit but verbose approach rather than the DRY-er but smarter setup that we had.